Murali423/Faulty_Wafer_detection/README.md

 # Faulty_Wafer_detection
-this i project for detection of faulty wafer detection to detect faulty wafer
+this is project for detection of faulty wafer detection to detect faulty wafer